inuits/elody-docs/mkdocs/docs/advanced-filtering.md

 the values you want to filter on, or used to provide completion for your input in the autocompletebox.
 Optionally, you can also provide `item_types` within `advancedFilterInputForRetrievingOptions`.
 What this does is making sure only the values of the key of specific entities are queried as options.
-Using the name filter I defined above as an example, this will make sure you only get names of Iot Devices as completion for your input.
+Using the name filter defined above as an example, this will make sure you only get names of Iot Devices as completion for your input.